 As Patrick surrendered his phaser, he threw in a barb of his own, “I knew the odds when I beamed down here.
 I’m still not spooked.”

-The Baldwin arrived to find a ship half-adrift in territory of an enemy not known for asking questions.
+The Baldwin arrived to find a ship half-adrift in the territory of an enemy not known for asking questions.
 “Bridge to transporter room,” Jenna communicated.